DCScoder/ESXiTri/README.md

 #### Usage:

-Step 1: Copy ESXiTri.sh to target host.
+Step 1: Copy ESXiTri.sh to the root of the target host file system.

 Step 2: Set script permissions to execute: